 Evaluate associations between 5 year mortality and LDL using risk difference (RD: difference in probabilities).

 From Linear regression analysis, I estimate that the mean LDL among subjects dying within 5 years is .001mg/dL lower than in subjects who survived at least 5 years.
 The estimated SE is .0004 mg/dL which leads to a 95% CI for the true difference in mean LDL between .0019 and .0018 mg/dL, with lower mean LDL in subjects who die within 5 years.
 Based on a two-sided p value of 0.017, I reject the null hypothesis that surviving subjects would tend toward a higher mean serum LDL.

+Methods were not stated (-2).
+Need more digits in all estimates except the p-value (-2).
+The confidence is incorrect regardless of number of significant digits (-1) and it does not even make sense (-1).
+Author’s estimate 0.001 is not found between 0.0019 and 0.0018.
+Some information is needed on the data itself, such as number of subjects, etc. (-1).
+We are interested in estimating the probability of death, not mean LDL (-3).

+0/10

 Evaluate associations between 5 year mortality and LDL using risk ratio (RR: ratios of probabilities).

 From Poisson regression analysis, I estimate that the mean LDL among subjects dying within 5 years is 0.65% lower than in subjects who survived at least 5 years.
 The estimated SE is .28% which leads to a 95% confidence interval that the true mean LDLs of those subjects who died withn 5 years is between 1.20% lower and 0.10% lower than those who survived at least 5 years.
 Based on a two-sided p value of 0.021, I reject the null hypothesis that surviving subjects would tend toward a higher mean serum LDL.

+Methods were not stated (-2).
+Need more digits in all estimates except the p-value (-2).
+The confidence is incorrect regardless of number of significant digits (-1).
+Some information is needed on the data itself, such as number of subjects, etc. (-1).
+The analysis is incorrectly stated: we are not interested in estimating mean LDL, instead we desire an estimate for the probability of death, or some rate (Poisson regression), for inference. (-4)

+0/10

 Evaluate associations between 5 year mortality and LDL using odds ratio (OR: ratios of odds)

 From logistic regression analysis, I estimate that for each mg/dL difference in LDL, the odds of death are 0.77% lower in the higher LDL group.
 The estimated standard error is 0.33% which leads to a confidence interval that the true difference for 1mg/dL difference in LDL is between 1.42% and 0.13% lower in the higher LDL group.
 Based on a two-sided p value of 0.019, I reject the null hypothesis that surviving subjects would tend toward a higher mean serum LDL.

+Methods were not stated (-2).
+A relative standard error can be a percentage, otherwise it really should not be (-1).
+The estimates provided are not correct.
+It is likely the incorrect analysis was performed. (-6).

+1/10

 How do your conclusions about such an association from this model compare to your conclusions reached in problems 1-3 of this homework and problems 2 and 4 of homework #2?
 Which analyses would you prefer a priori.?